foundriesio/docs/source/iotfoundry/lwm2m-howto.rst

 data are being sent to the cloud, and do a FOTA update.

 .. note::

-    The Leshan user web interface is a simple, web application and it does not provide a complete end-to-end device management system.
+   The Leshan user web interface is a simple web application, which does not provide a complete end-to-end device management system.
 Leshan's simplicity makes it a perfect demonstration and prototyping system for LWM2M devices.

 Retrieve Data
 -------------